 Pitt Print is a student resource.
 Both color and black & white printers are available in most Student Computing Labs.
 By default, print jobs sent from a lab computer are sent to black & white Pitt Print stations.
-Students simply swipe their ID cards or enter their University usernames and passwords at the Pitt Print Station to print and pick up their jobs.
+Students simply swipe their ID cards or enter their University username and password at the Pitt Print Station to print and pick up their jobs.

 Note: Bellefield Lab does not have color printing.

 The lpr command prints files on Unix.
 Use the -Pqueuename option to select a printer.